trungpx/trungpx.github.io/about.md

 title: About
 permalink: /about/
 ---
-I graduated at Hanoi University of Science and Technology (HUST), Vietnam in 2014, after that I was working for VNPT corporation until 2018 when I started to pursue the PhD degree at Korea Advanced Institute of Science and Technology (KAIST), South Korea.
+I graduated at Hanoi University of Science and Technology (HUST), Vietnam in 2014, after that I was working for VNPT corporation as the mobile engineer until 2018 when I started to pursue the PhD degree at Korea Advanced Institute of Science and Technology (KAIST), South Korea.

 ### Contact me at
 [phamxuantrungbk@gmail.com](mailto:phamxuantrungbk@gmail.com)